 - Tell your child when you’re leaving and when you’ll be back.
 This is a helpful thing to do, even with babies.
-Some parents feel it will be easier to sneak out when their child is settled, but this can make things worse – your child might feel confused or upset when he realises you’re not around, and might then be more difficult to settle the next time you leave him.
+Some parents feel it will be easier to sneak out when their child is settled, but this can make things worse – your child might feel confused or upset when she realises you’re not around, and might then be more difficult to settle the next time you leave her.

 - Say goodbye to your child briefly – don’t drag it out.

 - Settle your child in an enjoyable activity before leaving.

 - If you’re leaving your child in a new setting – child care centre, preschool, friend’s house, babysitter – spend time at the new place with your child before the separation occurs.
 He needs to know he’s being left in a safe place with a person you can both trust.
 He’ll be less distressed if he’s left in a familiar place with familiar people.